FluidTrust/Palladio-Addons-Uncertainty-ImpactAnalysis/README.md

 -------------------------------------------------

 * Scope:
-	* sample.palladioelementtype //do not use any other instance
-		* **Plug-In specific**: No exchange possible (code needs to be adapted otherwise)
 	* .add/.uncertaintyType/.uncertaintytemplate
 		* **Domain specific**: Created for domain (for instance: Information Systems)
 		* Valid for and referenced by all instances of .uncertainty models in a certain domain